 Server Type | Quantity | # of Countries |

-Proton VPN has a network of over 2,700 servers in 69 countries throughout the world.
-While not huge, this network could well be enough for your needs.
+Proton VPN has a network of over 12,000 servers in 117 countries throughout the world.
+This network should be well enough for your needs.
 Users of the free version do not get access to the full server set.
-Instead, they have access to 100+ servers located in three countries (the United States, the Netherlands, and Japan).
+Instead, they have access to 100+ servers located in five countries (the United States, the Netherlands, Romania, Poland, and Japan).

 All Proton VPN servers are protected by full disk encryption.
 This would make it extremely difficult for a hostile entity to access any data stored on the servers, even with physical access to the hardware.